-Disadvantages: These vaccines have a slightly shorter shelf life than most current flu vaccines, with expiration dates 9 months after the production date, and are only approved for patients 18 years or older.
+Disadvantages: These vaccines have a slightly shorter shelf life than most current flu vaccines, with expiration dates 9 months after the production date.
+They are only approved for patients 18 years or older.

 The CDC says: “Persons with a history of egg allergy who have experienced only [hives] after exposure to egg should receive influenza vaccine.
 Any licensed, recommended influenza vaccine… that is otherwise appropriate for the recipient’s age and health status may be used.
 Persons who report having had reactions to egg involving symptoms other than [hives]… or who required epinephrine or another emergency medical intervention may similarly receive any licensed, recommended influenza vaccine… that is otherwise appropriate for their age and health status.
 If a vaccine other than [the cell-based or recombinant vaccine] is used, the selected vaccine should be administered in an inpatient or outpatient medical setting… Vaccine administration should be supervised by a health care provider who is able to recognize and manage severe allergic reactions.”

 Nasal Spray: The nasal spray vaccine is the only kind to include a live attenuated influenza vaccine.
-While it can’t give you the flu, it does have a higher likelihood of inducing flu-like symptoms.
-This vaccine does not contain thimerosal or other preservatives and is used only on patients aged 2 to 49.
+Although it can’t give you the flu, it does have a higher likelihood of inducing flu-like symptoms.
+This vaccine does not contain thimerosal or other preservatives.
+It’s available only for patients aged 2 to 49.

-For: People who can’t stand the needle or jet spray or want to avoid preservatives.
+For: People who can’t stand the needle or jet spray or who want to avoid preservatives.